CisnerosResearch/LICHEM/README.md

 ### Development

 The development of LICHEM is supported by funding from the NIH (Grant No.
-R01GM108583) and Wayne State University.
-LICHEM is maintained by the Cisneros research group at University of North Texas.
+R01GM108583).
+Initial funding support from Wayne State University is gratefully acknowledged.
+LICHEM is maintained by the Cisneros research group at the University of Texas at Dallas.

 Developers:
 <ul>
-  <li>Cisneros group, University of Texas at Dallas
+  <li>Cisneros research group, University of Texas at Dallas
 </ul>